 This explains a bit their gloomy and sad faces.
 I start wondering if it was actually a good idea to come here.
 The day before I got in Kiev, a mysterious cyberattack crippled Ukraine.
 But most importantly, that same day, an Ukrainian military official was killed in a car bombing, in the city center!
 “No worries, said a Moldavian guy.
 In Ukraine, the attacks have identified targets.
 Not like in your country, France, where anybody can die.
 Nothing will happen to you.”
 Yeah…

 Not reassuring.
 And damn the people there!
 They all sulk!
-And they don’t look like they’re happy to see me.
+Moreover they don’t look like they’re happy to see me.
 Almost all the guys I pass by stare at me.
-Not surprised (like in Belgrade), but angry looks.
+Not surprised (like in Belgrade), but angry looks, glaring at me.
 They wanna know if I’m looking at them as well, but my eyes are hidden behind my shades.
 “Yes, they’re racist here.
 Not like in Russia, but they don’t like foreigners.
 Try not to look at them if they keep staring at you, some of them might take it as a provocation and start to fight“.
-This is what told a french girl living in Kiev for the last three years.
+This is what told me a French girl living in Kiev for the last three years.
 All right… It hasn’t fallen on deaf ears.

 Kiev is still a beautiful city, it’s just the general atmosphere that I didn’t really like.
 Wanna go there?
 There are some nice places to see.
 First thing first, Saint Sophia’s cathedral, one of the most famous monuments in Ukraine, inscribed on the UNESCO world heritage list.
 Very beautiful cathedral, and so impressive!